alyzheng/NLP_search_algorithm_for_information_retrieval/README.md

 1. Open a terminal or command prompt.

-2. Change the working directory to the "app" folder, where you downloaded the project:
+2. Change the working directory to the "app" folder, where you downloaded the project.

+For example: C:\Documents\NLP_search_algorithm_for_fetch_rewards-main\app>

 ```sh
 cd /path/to/your/app/folder